Fractional quantum Hall effect of Bose-Fermi mixtures

 \textit{Introduction.---} The discovery of the fractional quantum Hall (FQH) effect affords us a new paradigm of topologically ordered phases~\cite{Wen2017}, characterized by fractionalization and long-range entanglement.
 Beyond one-component systems, multicomponent quantum Hall effects endow us with the emergence of new kind of topological order, which expands the taxonomy of topological phases of matter, such as Halperin's two-component quantum Hall effect~\cite{Halperin1983} and quantum Hall ferromagnet~\cite{Wen1992} experimentally manifest in double-layer electron systems~\cite{Eisenstein1992,Suen1992}.
 Recent experiments have even revealed the emergence of an abundance of four-component FQH effects in graphene~\cite{Bolotin2009,Dean2011} when electronic multiple internal degrees of freedom are included.
 More spectacularly, new types of correlated many-body topological states in two parallel graphene layers have also been observed~\cite{Liu2019,Li2019}, which may be explained with next-level composite fermions.
 Similarly, without available electronic analogs, two-component bosons are shown to bring up new competing quantum Hall structures including Halperin $(221)$ FQH effect~\cite{Grass2012,Furukawa2012,Wu2013,Grass2014} and bosonic integer quantum Hall effect~\cite{Senthil2013,Furukawa2013,Regnault2013,Wu2013,Grass2014} based on cold atomic neutral systems.

 To date however, rare clear-cut examples concerning topologically ordered phases of Bose-Fermi mixtures which possess diverse quantum particle statistics, have been conclusively sought for.
-Most prior theoretical and experimental efforts are focused on topologically trivial symmetry-broken phases~\cite{Lewenstein2004,Salomon2014}.
+Most prior theoretical and experimental efforts were focused on topologically trivial symmetry-broken phases~\cite{Lewenstein2004,Salomon2014}.
 It remains an outstanding elusive question whether new kinds of FQH effect of Bose-Fermi mixtures can be produced or not.
 Theoretically for any Abelian multicomponent quantum Hall effect, its intrinsic topological structure can be captured by the $\mathbf{K}$ matrix within the framework of the Chern-Simons gauge-field theory~\cite{Wen1992a,Wen1992b,Blok1990a,Blok1990b,Blok1991}, where the diagonal and off-diagonal elements of the $\mathbf{K}$ matrix are successfully derived from the inverse of the Chern number matrix~\cite{Zeng2017,Zeng2018,Zeng2019,Zeng2020}.
-Provided the Abelian topological order for two-component Bose-Fermi mixtures, one may postulate that it should be intactly classified by the $\mathbf{K}= $ matrix, at boson fillings $\nu_b=(n-l)/(mn-l^2)$ and fermion filling $\nu_f=(m-l)/(mn-l^2)$, where even $m$ for bosons, odd $n$ for fermions and $l\in \mathbb{Z}$.
-Nevertheless, how to realize such topological order of Bose-Fermi mixtures has long remained an unfulfilled challenging area to be uncovered with much scope for theoretical surprises, aside from the practical experimental interest.
+Provided the Abelian topological order for two-component Bose-Fermi mixtures, one may postulate that it should be intactly classified by the $\mathbf{K}= $ matrix, at boson fillings $\nu_b=(n-l)/(mn-l^2)$ and fermion filling $\nu_f=(m-l)/(mn-l^2)$, where the diagonal element $m$ is even for bosons, $n$ is odd for fermions and the symmetric off-diagonal element $l\in \mathbb{Z}$.
+Nevertheless, how to realize such a topological order of Bose-Fermi mixtures has long remained an unfulfilled challenging area to be uncovered with much scope for theoretical surprises, aside from the practical experimental interest.
+Most recently, several chiral short-range-entangled topological states without fractionalized excitations in Bose-Fermi mixtures based on two-dimensional synthetic gauge fields, were also numerically proposed with specific equal matrix elements $n=l=1$~\cite{Wu2019}.
+Instead, we focus on the identification of long-range-entangled fractionalized topological phases with unequal matrix elements $n\neq l$ and nontrivial topological degeneracy of the $\mathbf{K}$ matrix.